 A Guide to Optimal Health in Aged Care

-Health becomes a major focus as a person ages.
-The body ages and certain deficiencies appear.
-Though older adults may be free of disease, the natural ageing process can be quite challenging to overcome (Smith, Segal & White 2019).
+Health becomes a major focus as a person ages and certain deficiencies appear.
+Though older adults may be free of disease, the natural ageing process can still be quite challenging to overcome (Smith et al. 2023).

 Even so, a few simple things can be done to obtain and maintain optimal health.